 We're here to help you understand what's covered and get access to the care you need.
 Remember to visit network health care providers and show your member ID card for COVID-19 testing or related services.
 Keep your primary care provider informed of any COVID-19 testing results, vaccinations or care you receive.

 Sign in to your health plan account or review your plan materials to learn more about your benefits.
 You can also find a general summary of benefits for COVID-19 testing, testing-related services and treatment below.

-If you think you might have been exposed to COVID-19 or have symptoms such as fever, cough or difficulty breathing, call your health care provider right away.
-In many cases, you can talk to a doctor using telehealth.
-Learn about telehealth coverage and options.
+If you have been exposed to COVID-19 or have COVID-19 symptoms, call your health care provider right away.

 Support for our highest risk members